libvips/libvips/README.md

 - Add flags like `-Dnsgif=false` to turn libvips options on and off, see `meson_options.txt` for a list of all the build options libvips supports.

-- Add flags like `-Dmagick=disable` to turn libvips dependencies on and off, see `meson_options.txt` and the list below for a summary of all the libvips dependencies.
+- Add flags like `-Dmagick=disabled` to turn libvips dependencies on and off, see `meson_options.txt` and the list below for a summary of all the libvips dependencies.